lim-yong-jae/CNN/FCN/README.md

 Using **Transfer Learning** for training.
 I implement FCN-8s using VGG16.
 FCN is composed of two parts.
 VGG16 makes heatmap, and it is not trained in my code because i think there should be criteria.
-FCN's upsample section is trained.
+Only FCN's upsample section is trained.

 # Architecture